 5. CAG audit of the municipal body each year.

 6. A public accounts committee to be created in BBMP to provide continuous improvement in standards for project execution.

-5. Developing strong infrastructure – We need world class infrastructure, if we are to have a world class city.
+We need world class infrastructure, if we are to have a world class city.
 At the moment there are serious deficits in physical infrastructure, knowledge infrastructure, social infrastructure and financial infrastructure, and we must overcome these swiftly.
 A comprehensive proposal for infrastructure development across all sectors has been drawn up by the Karnataka Information Technology and Communication (ICT) Group, which was presented to the government on January 8, 2013.
-BPAC will advocate that each piece of this proposal be taken up by the government and instituted over the next 10 years.
+B.PAC will advocate that each piece of this proposal be taken up by the government and instituted over the next 10 years.

-1.REPRESENTATION – Despite the growing urbanisation in the country, the number of seats in State legislatures and Parliament from urban areas has not grown.
-Explore legal and political processes to make representations that continuously reflect changing demographic trends.
+Strengthening Urban Representation – Despite the growing urbanisation in the country, the number of seats in State legislatures and Parliament from urban areas has not grown.
+Thus, we explore legal and political processes to make representations that continuously reflect changing demographic trends.

-2. CAMPAIGN FINANCE – The permissible amounts of expenditure for election campaigns is currently too low, and needs to be set realistically.
+Campaign Finance – The permissible amounts of expenditure for election campaigns is currently too low, and needs to be set realistically.
 Also, regulation of campaign expenditure is weak.
-Take up necessary interventions in courts as well as with the Election Commission to set realistic limits for expenditure, and ensure that these are regulated well, so that the public gets a good view of all candidates before election day.
+B.PAC will take up necessary interventions in courts as well as with the Election Commission to set realistic limits for expenditure and ensure that these are regulated well, so that the public gets a good view of all candidates before election day.

 B.PAC’s advocacy of its objectives will be greatly strengthened if large numbers of people in the city are also supportive of it.
 To this end, B.PAC will work to develop and maintain a public outreach program that provides a steady stream of material to the public to educate them about its objectives and the progress that remains to be made to achieve them.